 I wrote an in-depth article answering this question and handy cue tip maintenance tips so I won’t go into too much detail here, but you can check out that article on how long does a cue tip last to get a more detailed answer.

-But if you just want the quick answer then it really depends on how much you use the tip and the type of tip it is.
+But if you just want a quick answer then it really depends on how much you use the tip and the type of tip it is.
 If you use it rarely then obviously it will last longer than if you are an avid pool player.

 The general rule with cue tips is they last about 6 months of consistent use before they need to be replaced.